JetBrains/kotlin-web-site/docs/reference/functions.md

 ## Tail recursive functions

 Kotlin supports a style of functional programming known as [tail recursion](https://en.wikipedia.org/wiki/Tail_call).
 This allows some algorithms that would normally be written using loops to instead be written using a recursive function, but without the risk of stack overflow.
-When a function is marked with the `tairec` modifier and meets the required form the compiler optimises out the recursion, leaving behind a fast and efficient loop based version instead.
+When a function is marked with the `tailrec` modifier and meets the required form the compiler optimises out the recursion, leaving behind a fast and efficient loop based version instead.

 ``` kotlin
 tailrec fun findFixPoint(x: Double = 1.0): Double